pymumu/smartdns/en/docs/config/resolv-dnsmasq-lease.md

 1. The Windows system defaults to using mDNS to resolve addresses.
 If you need to use smartdns for resolution under Windows, you need to add `.` after the hostname to indicate the use of DNS resolution, such as `ping smartdns.`
 1. SmartDNS will monitor file changes periodically and automatically load mapping relationships that have changed.
+1. If your local network DHCP is configured with a DNS suffix, you can use the `local-domain` parameter to set the local domain name.

 ## Using mDNS Lookup